- Particle Data Group (PDG) resources

 The CERN Open Data portal provides data from real collision events, produced by the experiments at the LHC; virtual machines to reproduce the analysis environment; and software to process them.
 It serves almost 30 TB of data and encourages use both for educational and research purposes.

-The HepData Project, funded by the STFC (UK) and based at Durham University, has been built up over the past four decades as a unique repository for scattering data from experimental particle physics.
+The HEPData project, funded by the STFC (UK) and based at Durham University, has been built up over the past four decades as a unique repository for scattering data from experimental particle physics papers.
 It currently comprises the data points from plots and tables related to several thousand publications including those from the LHC.
 The data from HEPData can also be accessed through INSPIRE.
-A new enhanced service, rebranded as HEPData, is under development and will be available at http://hepdata.net.
+A new enhanced service was recently developed in collaboration with CERN.

 The International Lattice Data Grid is an international organization which provides standards, services, methods and tools that facilitate the sharing and interchange of lattice QCD gauge configurations among scientific collaborations, by uniting their regional data grids.
 It offers semantic access with local tools to worldwide distributed data.